 “We were brothers off the field, but there was no love lost on it,” Rick said.
 “We fought like cats and dogs.
 Wes was always trying to strike me out, and meantime, I was always trying to hit a home run off him.”
 As evidence, on April 29, 1931, Wes pitched a 9-0 no-hitter vs. the Browns that was almost broken up by his brother Rick, who blasted a hit through the middle that the scorer ultimately ruled an error on a wide throw from short to first base.

 During the 1930s, Rick became one of several major league catching stars that included Mickey Cochrane, Bill Dickey, Al Lopez, Ernie Lombardi, and Gabby Hartnett.
-On May 10, 1933, young Boston Red Sox owner Tom Yawkey purchased Ferrell from the fiscally-strapped Browns for Southpaw Lloyd Brown and catcher Merv Shea plus cash estimated at between $50,000 and $100,000.
-From 1929-early 1933 with the Browns, Rick had hit .291 in 408 games.
+On May 10, 1933, young Boston Red Sox owner Tom Yawkey purchased Ferrell from the fiscally-strapped Browns with southpaw Lloyd Brown for catcher Merv Shea plus cash estimated at between $50,000 and $100,000.
+From 1929-early 1933 with the Browns, Rick had hit .289 in 430 games.

 With the east coast Boston Red Sox, the catcher enjoyed his best years, catching and hitting well.
 Two months later on July 6, 1933, Connie Mack chose Rick to catch the entire inaugural All-Star Game.
-The American League team, consisting of such luminaries as Babe Ruth, Lou Gehrig, Bill Dickey, Charlie Gehringer, and Wes Ferrell, beat the National League, 4-2.
+The American League team, consisting of such luminaries as Babe Ruth, Lou Gehrig, All Simmons, Charlie Gehringer, and Lefty Grove, beat the National League, 4-2.
 Rick was selected to a grand total of eight All-Star teams (1933-38, 1944-45; no game in 1945 because of wartime travel restrictions).

 Yawkey was trying to buy a pennant-winning team, which eluded him.
-In 1934, due largely to Rick’s encouragement, Yawkey and Eddie Collins signed the ailing Wes to a Red Sox contract, creating the historic Ferrell brothers battery for the next three years (1934-37) under manager Joe Cronin.
+In 1934, due largely to Rick’s encouragement, Yawkey and Eddie Collins signed the ailing Wes to a Red Sox contract, creating the historic Ferrell brothers battery for the next three and a half years (1934 until mid-1937) under managers Bucky Harris and Joe Cronin.
 While extremely close, the Ferrell brothers presented a study in contrasts.
-In appearance, Rick was slightly balding with dark hair, slim and muscular, and looked like a banker or college professor; big Wes, 6’2”, and thirty pounds heavier at 195 lbs., was movie-star handsome with thick wavy, blonde hair and a big smile.
+In appearance, Rick was slightly balding with dark hair, slim and muscular, and looked like a banker or college professor; big Wes, 6’2”, and 35 pounds heavier at 195 lbs., was movie-star handsome with thick wavy, blonde hair and a big smile.
 Older by two years, Rick displayed a quiet, mild-mannered temperament while Wes could be brash and outspoken.
 Rick was a model teammate, a leader by example, considerate and helpful to others.
 Wesley was a hothead, at times, acting impulsively out of frustration and a strong desire to win.
-But while supremely competitive against one another on the field, off the field, the brothers were extremely loyal, roomed together, and got along well.
+But while supremely competitive against one another on the field, off the field the brothers were extremely loyal, roomed together, and got along well.
 Speaking of Rick, Wesley observed, “Brother or no brother, he was a real classy catcher.
 You never saw him lunge for the ball.
 He never took a strike away from you.
 He’d get more strikes for a pitcher than anybody I ever saw because he made catching look easy.”
-In 1934, Rick led all American League catchers with a .990 fielding average in 133 games and was selected for the All-Star team, as Wes garnered a 14-5 record.
+In 1934, Rick led all American League catchers with a .990 fielding average in 128 games and was selected for the All-Star team, as Wes garnered a 14-5 record.

-A strong contact hitter, the catcher developed a pattern of hitting in the .300’s during the season until September, when due to exhaustion and the St. Louis-D.C. heat, his batting average would invariably drop.
+A strong contact hitter, the catcher developed a pattern of hitting in the .300’s during the season until September, when due to exhaustion and the wool uniforms in the summer heat, his batting average would invariably drop.
 Yet he still hit over .300 five times during his career.

 In 1935 with Rick as his catcher and personal confidante, Wes pitched a 25-14 comeback season, using his “nuttin’ ball,” to compensate for an over-worked, lame arm.
 The pitcher hit .347 and was voted runner-up to league MVP Hank Greenberg.
 Boston’s “Lefty” Grove went 20-12.
 Rick got 138 hits for a .301 season and was selected to the American League All-Star team.
 In 1936, Rick hit for a .312 average in 121 games behind the plate and was again selected for the All-Star Game, but Boston placed sixth (74-80) in the standings.
 During an August game, the Ferrell brothers became embroiled in an embarrassing, volatile argument with umpire Lou Kolls, leaving the duo temporarily suspended and Red Sox management upset.